gabstopper/smc-python/smc/docs/source/getting_started.rst

    logging.basicConfig(level=logging.ERROR, format='%(asctime)s %(levelname)s: %(message)s')

 .. note:: This is a recommended setting initially as it enables detailed logging of each call as it is
 		  processed through the API.
-It also includes the backend web based calls initiated by the http requests module.
+It also includes the backend web based calls initiated by the requests module.